What’s the difference between physical and chemical exfoliants?

 A: Absolutely not.
 Sun exposure is never good for skin.

 While it may seem the sun provides a temporary “drying” effect, sebaceous glands will fire into overdrive to help replace lost oil.
 The result: more oil on the surface than before.
-Following a prescribed regime that helps control oil production will help minimise your risk for breakouts.
+Following an advised regime that helps control oil production will help minimise your risk for breakouts.

 A: Sensitised skin exhibits the same symptoms and triggers as sensitive skin.